ocupop/dartlang.org/src/dart-vm/downloads/linux.md

 {% endprettify %}

-### Installing the SDK {#install-dart-sdk}
+### Installing the SDK

 The following command installs the highest available version of the Dart SDK, based on your setup.

 {% prettify shell %}
 $ sudo apt-get install dart